 For a post-dinner drink, choose Jutland Calling, a complex cocktail on the sweeter side.
 Bornholmer Bitter, a lesser known Danish bitter, provides a pronounced cardamom scent to the cocktail, which finishes with a hint of burnt sugar.

 Il Padronne, a lighter variation of the classic Negroni, and the Averna-based Penny Farthing are offered off menu—you can request them by name at the bar, or try your hand at the recipes below.
-Check out the slideshow for a peek at the drinks.

 Go Straight to the Recipes